nicholas-mclaughlin/BlockSunflower17/README.md

 had not yet been created.

 ## Version 1
-For version 1 (Text-based version of our game), navigate to the Text-Based branch, then download the zip-file, compile and run
+For version 1 (Text-based version of our game), navigate to the text-based file on the master branch, then compile and run MainClass.java
-MainClass.java.

 # Text-Based
-For the Text-based version of our game, navigate to the Text-Based branch, then download the zip-file, compile and run MainClass.java.
+For the Text-based version of our game, navigate to the text-based file on the master branch, then compile and run MainClass.java.

 # Authors
 Group 17: